-Our experience includes work on both energized and de-energized lines.
-Performing hot stick and bare hand methods on energized electrical equipment allows us to prevent disruptions to power and results in time and costs savings for our utility clients.
+Our experience includes work on both energized and new-build transmission lines.
+Performing hot stick and bare hand methods on energized electrical equipment provides our utility clients the ability to prevent disruptions to power and results in time and cost savings.

-We team with some of the best engineering firms in the country to ensure clients are delivered with high-quality design/build teams and projects that maximize communication, safety, productivity and cost-savings on every project.
+Additionally, we collaborate with some of the country’s greatest engineering companies to provide customers with high-quality design/build teams and projects that optimize communication, safety, productivity, and cost savings.